fbpx

 Overview

-Summer Fiddle 2023 is a great way to meet other musicians and make new friends.
+Summer Fiddle 2024 is a great way to meet other musicians and make new friends.
 Students, as a group, have fun through learning tunes and developing accompaniments for multiple styles including Scottish, Old Time, Irish and Swedish.
-Fiddlers / students roughly middle school on up, including adults, are welcome.
-Learning is by ear.
-Music reading not required.
+Fiddlers / students roughly middle school on up.

 Location